JakubKb/JakubKb/README.md

 * 🖥️  See my portfolio at [my personal website](http://jakubjustkooba.netlify.app/)
 * ✉️  You can contact me at [justkooba@gmail.com](mailto:justkooba@gmail.com)
-* 🧠  I'm learning Vue.js
+* 🧠  I'm learning Vue.js, SASS and partly react.
 * 🤝  I'm open to collaborating on Frontend Projects.